dbrax/paypal-laravel/README.md

 # paypal-laravel
-A Quick Laravel package to integrate with  paypal
+A Quick Laravel package to integrate with  paypal ( CREATED FOR LARAVEL DEVS WITH LOVE )